fabiolavelasco/fabiolavelasco/README.md

 ### Hi there 👋
 My name is Fabiola.
-I am a graduate of Bloom Institute Technology with a certification in Data Science, with a passionate interest in Machine Learning Engineering and Neural Networks.
+I am a Data Scientist and Data Analyst with a passionate interest in Machine Learning Engineering and Neural Networks.

 🔭 I’m currently working on a variety of projects, mostly Python based